 The stock exchange is affected by many different factors, making it difficult to track and difficult to understand.
-Many factors affect the stock market.
-A neural network can examine a lot of factors and predict the prices daily, which would help stockbrokers.
+However, a neural network can examine many of these factors and predict the prices daily, which would help stockbrokers.

-Right now, it's still in an initial phase.
-You should know that there are over three terabytes of data a day just from the US stock exchange.
-That's a lot of data to dig through, and you have to sort it out before you start focusing on even one stock.
+Currently, this operation is still in its initial phases.
+However, you should know that over three terabytes of data a day are generated from the United States stock exchange alone.
+That's a lot of data to dig through, and you must sort it out before you start focusing on even a single stock.

-This type refers to finding an optimal path to travel between cities in a particular area.
+This application refers to finding an optimal path to travel between cities in a given area.
 Neural networks help solve the problem of providing higher revenue at minimal costs.
-Logistical considerations are enormous, and here we have to find optimal travel paths for sales professionals moving from town to town.
+However, the Logistical considerations are enormous, and we must find optimal travel paths for sales professionals moving from town to town.

-The idea behind the data compression neural network is to store, encrypt, and recreate the actual image again.
-We can optimize the size of our data using image compression neural networks.
+The idea behind neural network data compression is to store, encrypt, and recreate the actual image again.
+Therefore, we can optimize the size of our data using image compression neural networks.
 It is the ideal application to save memory and optimize it.

 Future of Neural Networks

-With the way AI and machine learning is being adopted by companies today, we could see more advancements in the applications of neural networks in the foreseeable future.
-AI and machine learning will offer a wealth of personalized choices for users all over the world.
-All mobile and web applications try to give you an enhanced customized experience based on your search history, and neural networks can make that possible.
+With the rapid pace that AI and machine learning are being adopted by companies today, we could see more advancements in the applications of neural networks in the foreseeable future.
+AI and machine learning will offer a wealth of personalized choices for users worldwide.
+For example, all mobile and web applications try to give you an enhanced customized experience based on your search history, and neural networks can make that possible.

 Hyper-intelligent virtual assistants will make life easier.
-If you have ever used Google assistant, Siri, or any of those assistants, you can comprehend how they're slowly evolving.
-They may even predict your email response in the future.
+If you have ever used Google assistant, Siri, or any other products, you can see how they're slowly evolving.
+They may even predict your email responses in the future!

-We can expect a few intriguing discoveries on algorithms to support learning methods.
-We are just in the infant stage of applying artificial intelligence and neural networks to the real world.
+We can also expect intriguing discoveries on algorithms to support learning methods.
+However, we are just in the infant stage of applying artificial intelligence and neural networks to the real world.

 Neural networks will be a lot faster in the future, and neural network tools can get embedded in every design surface.
-We already have a little mini neural network that plugs into an inexpensive processing board, or even into your laptop.
-Focusing on the hardware, instead of the software, focusing on the hardware would make such devices even faster.
+We already have a little mini neural network that plugs into an inexpensive processing board or even into your laptop.
+Instead of the software, focusing on the hardware would make such devices even faster.